 Donor Insights

-The rich are getting richer, the poor are getting poorer, and the middle class is shrinking relative to the other two categories.
+The rich are getting richer, the poor are getting poorer, and the middle class is shrinking.

 Meanwhile, social bonds have never been weaker—maybe it’s because of the internet, maybe it’s because latchkey kids became helicopter parents whose children can’t function (guilty as charged!), or maybe it’s because of increased polarization and simple lack of trust of our neighbors.
 Personally, I blame the internet—but that could be because I’m a luddite at heart who should have used ChatGPT to write this very sentence but didn’t.